Woman traveler using smartphone with Airalo eSIM in a European city

 Fortunately for me, the English-speaking attendant very kindly kept the store open long enough to sell me a SIM card and even put it into my phone.

 But it was close.
 Too close.
-If I hadn’t made it to the store, I was facing an evening out with no access to Google maps while navigating a new city, no way to check restaurant reviews, and no way to WhatsApp a tour operator with a question I had about the next day’s excursion.
+If I hadn’t made it to the store, I was facing an evening out with no access to Google Maps while navigating a new city, no way to check restaurant reviews, and no way to WhatsApp a tour operator with a question I had about the next day’s excursion.

 Over the years, I’ve spent an embarrassing number of vacation hours hunched over my phone armed with a tiny metal pick, prying open the SIM slot, fumbling with a wafer-thin card, and then watching my data evaporate faster than I expected.